4matic/mm-cryptotracker/README.md

 ## 📄 License

-**Personal License**

-This is a personal project created for learning and demonstration purposes.
-All rights reserved.
+This is a personal project with all rights reserved.
+See **[LICENSE.md](LICENSE.md)** for complete license terms and usage permissions.

-The code is provided as-is for educational reference.
-Feel free to study the architecture and implementation patterns, but please respect that this is personal work.
+**Summary**: Educational reference and study permitted • Commercial use prohibited • Respect intellectual property

 **Technologies Used**: All third-party libraries and frameworks maintain their respective licenses.